afnog/afnog.github.io/sse/crypto/presentation.md

 * it is infeasible to modify a message without changing its hash
 * it is infeasible to find two different messages with the same hash

+A hash function that maps each valid input to a different hash value is said to be *perfect*.

 ---

 ## Hash Exercise